 What is Phase Angle?

 The phase angle is the characteristic of a periodic wave.
-It is synnonimous to Phase in many contexts.
-In phasors, a wave exhibits twofold characteristic: Magnitude and Phase.
+It is synonymous to Phase in many contexts.
+In phasors, a wave exhibits twofold characteristics: Magnitude and Phase.

 The phase angle refers to the angular component of a periodic wave.

 It is a complex entity.
 A periodic wave is represented as:

 - \( \theta\) is the phase angle

 It is measured using degrees or radians

 Measurement of a Phase Angle

 Consider a periodic wave.
 The phase angle can be measured using the following steps:

 - Phase angle can be measured by measuring the number of units of angular measure between the reference point and the point on the wave.
 The reference point can be on the same wave or another wave.